GaneshYadav3142/Zura/README.md

     ```bash
    npm install

-4.Start the app the app will run on port 3000:\
+4. Start the app the app will run on port 3000:

     ```bash
     npm start